outsidedav/swift/machine_learning/dsx.md

 # Analyzing data sets with custom generated models

 Watson Studio provides you with the environment and tools to solve your business problems by collaboratively analyzing data.
-You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create, train, and deploy machine learning models.
-Watson Studio integrates with a wide range of IBM Cloud services and Watson Knowledge Catalog, which provides data policy management to control access to assets and catalogs to index and find assets.
+You can choose the tools that you need to analyze, cleanse, and organize data.
+Learn to ingest streaming data, or to create, train, and deploy machine learning models.
+Watson Studio integrates with a wide range of {{site.data.keyword.cloud}} services and Watson Knowledge Catalog, which provides policy management to control assets, and catalogs to index for locating them.
 Learn more at https://dataplatform.ibm.com/.

-Watson Studio is structured around a project based architecture, which organizes your resources for solving a business problem.
+Watson Studio is structured around a project-based architecture, which organizes your resources for solving a business problem.
 Resources include connections to cloud and on-premises data stores, data files, collaborators, and analytic assets like models.
 Learn more at https://datascience.ibm.com/docs/content/getting-started/overview-ws.html?context=analytics.

 ## Machine learning for {{site.data.keyword.DSX}}
 {: #dsx}

-By using the {{site.data.keyword.DSX}} it is possible to train models and deploy them and then consume the results by using APIs.
+By using the {{site.data.keyword.DSX}}, it is possible to train models and deploy them and then consume the results by using APIs.
 These APIs can then be used in your iOS or Swift applications.

 With IBM Watson Machine Learning, after you set up your environment, you can create models, deploy them to the cloud, and train them.
 For more information, see [Create, deploy, and train models with {{site.data.keyword.pm_full}} and {{site.data.keyword.DSX}}](https://datascience.ibm.com/docs/content/analyze-data/wml-ai.html?context=analytics).